 Intrahepatic cholangiocarcinoma has a propensity to grow insidiously.
 Once suspected or diagnosed with ultrasound, the following tests are done to establish the diagnosis and to stage the disease.

-Blood tests: Includes routine blood tests, blood clotting parameters and liver function tests.
+Includes routine blood tests, blood clotting parameters and liver function tests.

-Tumour markers: These are substances which are elevated in the blood of patients suffering from cancers.
+These are substances which are elevated in the blood of patients suffering from cancers.
 In intrahepatic cholangiocarcinoma, CA19.9 and carcinoembryonic antigen (CEA) may be elevated.

-Computed tomographic (CT) scan: This modality uses x-ray beams and computer processing to see inside.
+This modality uses x-ray beams and computer processing to see inside.
 Thin cut liver protocol triple-phase CT is done to visualise cancer and the involved parts of the liver, bile ducts and adjacent vessels.
 It also gives information about the distant spread of the disease.

-Magnetic resonance imaging: MRI uses strong magnetic fields, radio waves and computer to generate images of inside organs.
+MRI uses strong magnetic fields, radio waves and computer to generate images of inside organs.
 This imaging modality also gives structural information about cancer, liver, bile duct and adjacent vessels.

-Positron emission tomography (PET) scan: It is a functional imaging technique which is sometimes used for staging.
+It is a functional imaging technique which is sometimes used for staging.
 This helps differentiate cholangiocarcinoma from tumours which have spread to the liver from other organs.

-Biopsy or cytology: In this procedure, a small sample of tumour or few cells from it is obtained and examined under the microscope confirming the diagnosis.
+In this procedure, a small sample of tumour or few cells from it is obtained and examined under the microscope confirming the diagnosis.
 Patients may require a biopsy if the diagnosis is in doubt, or the surgery is not planned.

-Upper GI endoscopy and colonoscopy: With this thin flexible tube with a camera is passed in upper and lower parts of the intestine and they are seen from inside.
+With this thin flexible tube with a camera is passed in upper and lower parts of the intestine and they are seen from inside.
 This is done to make sure that the tumour in the liver has not spread from any cancer in the oesophagus, stomach or colon.

 Once diagnosed, the cancer is staged.
 Staging tells us about the current state of the tumour, its size, its location and how much it has spread to adjacent areas and to organs which are away from the site of origin.
 Staging helps the oncologists and surgeons formulate a treatment plan.

-TNM (tumour, node and metastasis) classification developed by the American Joint Committee on Cancer (AJCC) is used for exact classification of stage and it spans from I to IV.
+Developed by the American Joint Committee on Cancer (AJCC) is used for exact classification of stage and it spans from I to IV.

-Broadly these tumours can be classified into
+Broadly these tumours can be classified into:

 Intrahepatic cholangiocarcinomas are best treated by surgical resection, provided the tumour is amenable to surgery.
 This information is available once the staging workup is completed.
 Unfortunately, many patients present with late-stage, unresectable disease.